https://www.deakin.edu.au/__data/assets/image/0009/557631/35758_bachelor-of-science-honours-hero.jpg

 Course overview

 Deakin’s Bachelor of Science (Honours) continues your studies in the exciting world of scientific discovery, while you forge your own unique path through research exploration in either life and environmental sciences, chemistry or mathematics.
-You will undertake focused research in your area of interest and develop skills before launching into a successful career.
+You will undertake focused research in your area of interest, developing key skills before launching into a successful career.

 Ready to see how far your scientific curiosity can take you?

-The coursework component of the honours program provides you with essential knowledge in the areas that underpin research – experimental design, quantitative analysis and science professionalism.
+The coursework component of the honours program provides you with essential knowledge in key principles of research – experimental design, quantitative analysis and science professionalism.
 The research project component enables you to develop the research skills necessary to investigate your area of interest.

-Importantly, you’ll be guided every step of the way by experts who are leaders in their field.
+Importantly, you will be guided every step of the way by experts who are leaders in their field.
 Our teaching staff are active contributors to the science industry, putting them right at the forefront of scientific research and making them well placed to pass on the skills that are most valued by employers.
-You’ll graduate with skills that provide you with a competitive edge in the job market or ready to embark on further study and research training (including masters and PhD programs).
+You’ll graduate with skills that provide you with a competitive edge in the job market, or you'll graduate ready to embark on further study and research training (including masters and PhD programs).

 Read More